cheez143/brain-tumor-segmentation/README.md

 # Brain Tumor Segmentation (U-Net)

-A production-ready, modularized deep learning pipeline for automated brain tumor segmentation from MRI scans using a custom U-Net architecture.
-This project has evolved from a single experimental notebook into a structured, scalable MLOps repository featuring a command-line interface (CLI) for flexible training and a dedicated sandbox for data exploration.
+A modularized deep learning pipeline for automated brain tumor segmentation from MRI scans using a custom U-Net architecture.
+This project has evolved from a single experimental notebook into a structured repository featuring a command-line interface (CLI) for flexible training and a dedicated sandbox for data exploration.

 ## Project Structure